nate-brown-1/api-server/README.md

 For the data models, you are free to choose your own data types and describe their fields … For Example: person, animal, car, instrument, game

 #### Model Associations

+- Model Association : One to One relationship
+- Each panda has one octopus

 Add an association between your models.
 Utilize the Sequelize docs if helpful.
 One-To-One association: